Chart Color Schemes

 Health performance in Woonona - Bulli - Russell Vale is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Woonona-Bulli-Russell Vale faces significant health challenges with common health conditions prevalent across all age groups but notably higher among older cohorts.
-Approximately 61% of the total population (12,707 people) has private health cover, compared to 56.6% in Rest of NSW and a national average of 55.3%.
-The most common medical conditions are arthritis (9.4%) and mental health issues (8.2%).
+Woonona-Bulli-Russell Vale has significant health challenges with common conditions prevalent across all ages but more so among older cohorts.
+Approximately 61% of its total population (12,707 people) have private health cover, compared to 56.6% in Rest of NSW and the national average of 55.3%.
+The most common conditions are arthritis (9.4%) and mental health issues (8.2%).

-67.6% of residents report no medical ailments, slightly lower than the 68.6% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 19.2% (4,008 people), compared to 17.7% in Rest of NSW.
-Health outcomes among seniors require more attention due to presenting challenges.
+About 67.6% of residents report no medical ailments, slightly lower than the 68.6% in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 19.2% (4,008 people) compared to 17.7% in Rest of NSW.
+Health outcomes among seniors require more attention.

 Frequently Asked Questions - Health